Chen Arieli: Political work

 Arieli is the first openly gay Deputy Mayor of Tel Aviv-Yafo, responsible for the social services portfolio.
 The role addresses LGBTQ issues, including challenges faced by transgender people and other issues raised by the 2018 protest.

 During the 19th Knesset (2013-2015), Arieli served as a Spokesperson and Political Advisor to Merav Michaeli of the Labor Party, in the liberal democratic wing.

 Personal life

-Arieli is in a relationship with Halit Levy, a documentary filmmaker.
+Arieli is in a relationship with Halit Levy, a female documentary filmmaker.
 The two live in Jaffa.